How to Connect a Dell Monitor to Your MacBook Pro

 Method 1: Plug Directly into The Monitor

-Best to use when: you want to keep things simple, and your Dell monitor has an input compatible with your MacBook Pro.
+Best to use when: You want to keep things simple, and your Dell monitor has an input compatible with your MacBook.

 • USB-C